Dubai, not Detroit, first city to get Robocop

 I'd buy that for a dollar

-Perhaps most adorably, Robocop can be spoken with and even offer compliments, which is somewhat different to its big screen counterpart, whose main method of addressing crims was usually via gunfire or by calling them 'creep.'
+Perhaps most adorably, Robocop can be spoken with and even offer compliments, which is somewhat different from its big screen counterpart, whose main method of addressing crimes was usually via gunfire or by calling them 'creep.'

 End of watch?